kity1234/ANP-Protocol/GOVERNANCE.md

 ## What happens as the project grows

-If ANP attracts a sustained group of active contributors, the intent is to move toward a **working-group model**: informal groups organized around specific layers (e.g. a Layer 4 semantic-alignment group, a Layer 0 verification group), each able to propose changes to their area with lighter friction than a single maintainer reviewing everything alone.
+If SANP attracts a sustained group of active contributors, the intent is to move toward a **working-group model**: informal groups organized around specific layers (e.g. a Layer 4 semantic-alignment group, a Layer 0 verification group), each able to propose changes to their area with lighter friction than a single maintainer reviewing everything alone.

 A formal governance body (steering committee, foundation, or similar) is not being set up preemptively.
 Setting one up before there's a real community to govern would be governance theater, not governance.